allydunham/Structural-Variation/README.md

 * *popgen* - Scripts performing the population genetic analyses
 * *misc* - Miscellaneous scripts used here but with more general function

 A list of the different scripts and a more detailed description than in the main report is given here.
 For any that require command line arguments the best description is obtained using the appropriate *script.file -h* command.
+Scripts are split into sections and ordered by general usage point in the analysis, although primary scripts are listed before dependancies.

 ## Quality Control Scripts
-#### *combinedQC.R*
-R script containing the code used to train and cross-validate teh various models.
-It was used interactively to train all the models (see example *combinedQC_rawDataOnly.R*), optimise them and determine which factors to use.

-#### *combinedQC_rawDataOnly.R*
+#### *preProcess10xBatch.sh*
-Equivalent script only using the raw longranger data and before tuning.
-It was used to train the original models.
+Example shell script to run all preprocessing analyses for longranger data, generating read depths, and a fasta file of the regions then running *preProcess3.py*.
+It also shows setup for running on a list of files in a batch job array, using an id table to direct each job to the right files.
+Directory structures have been made generic for clarity.

 #### *preProcess3.py*
 Command line tool to process longranger output ready for classification (training and classifying).
 It can add any of the possible extra genomic statistics to a currently processed dataset or process one from scratch with the selected information.
 It can add: